Barrel shroud: Handguard

-Free-floating Handguard
+Free-floating handguard

 Free-floating handguards, also referred to as "floating" handguards, have seen a rise in popularity in the recent years.
 They work by only attaching to the firearm at one point (on the barrel nut by the upper receiver) while the remainder of the handguard does not make contact with the barrel.
 This gives the impression that the handguard is "floating" around the barrel, hence the name.

-Free-floating handguards have been known to increase accuracy between 0.5 and 0.75 MOA (0.15-0.2 mrad) compared to their drop-in counterparts.
-The reason for this increase in accuracy is due to the avoidance of an issue known as barrel warping.
+Because they void barrel warping, free-floating handguards have been known to increase accuracy between 0.5 and 0.75 MOA (0.15–0.2 mrad) compared to their drop-in counterparts.

-Barrel warping occurs when the handguard makes contact with the barrel which then slightly alters the barrel's angle reducing accuracy.
-An instance where this would occur would be when a rifle is propped up against a surface during or when a bipod is used.
-Force exerted onto the handguard pushes back up against the barrel which in turn changes the barrel's angle reducing accuracy.
-The angle may seem insignificant, however, even a slight deviation can be magnified causing the shot to be widely off down range.
+Barrel warping occurs when the handguard makes contact with the barrel, which then slightly alters the barrel's angle, reducing accuracy.
+This can occur when a rifle is propped up against a surface or with a bipod.
+Force exerted onto the handguard pushes back up against the barrel, which deflects the barrel, reducing accuracy.
+The angle may seem insignificant; however, even a slight deviation can cause the shot to dramatically deviate down range.

-Free float handguards do not suffer from barrel warping due to the fact that the handguard floats around but does not make contact with the barrel.
-Force exerted onto the handguard is not pushed back onto the barrel which allows for an increase in accuracy.
+Free-floating handguards do not suffer from barrel warping as they do not make contact with the barrel.
+Force exerted onto the handguard is not transferred to the barrel, which allows for an increase in accuracy.